Locally-APN Binomials with Low Boomerang Uniformity in Odd Characteristic: Introduction

 In this paper, we study the differential and boomerang properties of $F_r$ when $q\equiv 3 \pmod{4}$.
 In particular, we show that if the equation $(x+1)^r - x^r = b$ has at most one solution satisfying $\chi(x)=\chi(x+1)=1$ and $\gcd(r,q-1)\mid 2$, then $\delta_{F_r}(1,b)\le 2$ for all $b\in\Fqmul$.
 This implies that $F_r$ is locally-APN.
 Furthermore, we also prove that its boomerang uniformity is at most~$2$.
 The above condition is more likely to hold when the differential uniformity of $x^r$ is small, and it certainly holds when $x^r$ is PN.
 In this paper, we show that this is indeed the case for the exponents $r$ listed in Table~\ref{table_r} in Section \ref{sec_pre}.
 In addition, we further investigate the differential spectrum for $r=3$ and $r=\frac{2q-1}{3}$, and the boomerang spectrum of $F_2$ when $p=3$.
 By Lemma~\ref{CM linear equiv}, the latter result can be extended to the case $k=n-1$ for $r=\frac{3^k+1}{2}$.
+For convenience, we recall that when $q\equiv 3 \pmod{4}$, one has $\chi(-1)=-1$, and that $x^{\frac{q+1}{4}}$ provides a square root of $x\in\Fq$ whenever $\chi(x)=1$.
+These facts will be used throughout the paper without further mention.

 The rest of this paper is organized as follows.
 Section~\ref{sec_pre} provides the necessary preliminaries for our results.
 In Section~\ref{sec_Diff}, we investigate the differential properties of $F_r$.
 More precisely, for our exponents $r$ in Table \ref{table_r} we prove that $F_r$ is locally-APN in Section~\ref{subsec_DU_Fr}, and study the differential spectra of $F_3$ and $F_{\frac{2q-1}{3}}$ in Sections~\ref{subsec_DS_F3} and~\ref{subsec_DS_F3inv}, respectively.
 Section~\ref{sec_boomerang} focuses on the boomerang properties of $F_r$: we show that for our exponents $r$ in Table \ref{table_r} $F_r$ has boomerang uniformity at most~$2$ in Section~\ref{subsec_BU_Fr}, and determine the boomerang spectrum of $F_2$ for $p=3$ in Section~\ref{subsec_BS_F2}.
 Finally, Section~\ref{sec_con} concludes the paper.